trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 To use the driver, your camera must be configured as follows:
 Please note that the path to the setting on your camera may be different.

-1: System > Security > Web Authentication = digest/basic
+1: System > Security > **Web Authentication = digest/basic**

-2: Network > Advanced > Integration Protocol >
+2: Network > Advanced > Integration Protocol > **Hikvision-CGI Enabled, Authentication=digest/basic**
-   Hikvision-CGI Enabled, Authentication=digest/basic

-3: Optional Operator account with the Remote Parameters/Settings and Remote Notify options selected.
+3: Optional **Operator** user account with the **Remote Parameters/Settings and Remote Notify** options selected.
-You can use your admin account, but it is recommended that you create an Operator account for Hubitat.
+You can use your admin account, but it is **strongly recommended** that you create an Operator account for Hubitat.
+Do not take changes with your Hikvision admin accounts.

-4: Basic and Smart Events must not be configured to trigger Alarm Out.
+4: **Basic and Smart Events must not be configured to trigger Alarm Out**
 Check Linkage Methods for all Basic and Smart Events to make sure this option is not selected.
 HE is now in control.

-5: Enable Alarm Input Handling in Basic Events > Alarm Input
+5: **Enable Alarm Input Handling in Basic Events > Alarm Input**
-Set Alarm Type to NO (is default, normally open, no voltage)
+Set Alarm Type to NO (is default, normally open)
-Set the Alarm Name (e.g. CamName Alarm)
+Set the Alarm Name (e.g. CamName Alarm, used in notifications)
 Set the Arming Schedule to 24x7
 Set desired Linkage Methods (email, notify, record)